multiprocessio/dsq/README.md

 columns or limited rows).
 These tools implement ad-hoc subsets of SQL that may be missing or differ from your favorite syntax.
 On the other hand, tools that depend on SQLite have the benefit of providing a well-tested and well-documented SQL engine.
+DuckDB is exceptional since there is a dedicated company behind it.

 dsq also comes with numerous [useful functions](https://github.com/multiprocessio/go-sqlite3-stdlib)